GrosserB/omnichannel-strategy-analysis/README.md

 ## Overview

-### File Structure

 ## Detailed Setup and Preprocessing Description

 ### Overview

-All parts of the analysis are documented in the jupyter notebook `Main_Project_Notebook.ipynb` together with step-by-step explanations of methods.
-We provided an example dataset that serves as a basis to explain our approach.
-It can also be used by anyone to replicate our results.
+All parts of the analysis are documented in the jupyter notebook `Main_Project_Notebook.ipynb`.
+To replicate the results, an

+As mentioned above, the original data has been significantly altered to comply with a confidentiality agreement.
+But, the original preprocessing steps for this project have been preserved in `Data_Preprocessing_Notebook.ipynb` and can be accessed in the `notebooks` folder.

 ### Installation